ysuh09/StrMixIRM/README.md

 # StrMixIRM
 ## Description
-This repository includes R code and Mplus syntax for fitting Structured Mixture Item Response Models (StrMixIRMs) using the reparameterization mentioned in [Paper Citation: TBD]().
+This repository includes R code and Mplus syntax for fitting Structured Mixture Item Response Models (StrMixIRMs) using the reparameterization mentioned in
+Lee, M., Suh, Y.S., & Jeon, M. (2024).
+Item Response Analysis of a Structured Mixture Item Response Model with mirt Package in R. _Psych_, 6(1), 812-835. (https://doi.org/10.3390/psych6010023)

 At present, the resposity contains implementions of the following types of StrMixIRMs:
 * Unidimensional StrMixIRMs